 Social Harmony Project

-Hong Kong Heritage Museum has launched "Social Harmony Project: From the Sky above the Museum － for a Better Tomorrow" since 2007, through which the museum hopes to forge a close partnership with non-profit-making social service organisations that care for members from different communities and schools that serve under-privileged groups, in order to provide a platform for them to take part in arts and cultural activities.
+Through this programme, Hong Kong Heritage Museum hopes to forge a close partnership with non-profit-making social service organisations that care for members from different communities and schools that serve the under-privileged groups, in order to provide a platform for them to take part in arts and cultural activities.
 By organising exhibition guided tours, demonstrations, workshops and other programmes, the museum will give people from different communities the opportunity to broaden their vision, enrich their quality of life and improve their ability to integrate into the society and share common ground with all of our citizens – to go ahead, from the sky above the museum!